 the beast you made of me

 This was the year I switched to making this mix on your birthday.
 I was in a different place and I wanted the mix to reflect that.
-This one bares a perspective that could only come with time.
+This one bears a perspective that could only come with time.
 I had put “Howl” by Florence and the Machine on the first mix I made you.
 I’m repeating it here as a memento of the impact you’ve had, and continue to have, on the trajectory of my life.

 Even though I was putting this mix together from a much happier place than I had been in years, it was still an outlet for me.
 A place to channel those harder moments and appreciate how far I’ve come.
 I also love a good slow, depressing song and I don’t see that ever changing.
 The common theme that emerged from this mix was perseverance.
 Continuing on in spite of what the world has handed you.